freespek/solarkraft/doc/HOWTO/howto_setupAndDeployCustom.md

     --testnet \
     --enable-soroban-rpc
 ```
-Note here that the [official guide][guide] would have you run this in interactive mode (`run ... -it ...`), but for just the network having it run in the background (`-d`) is less noisy and doesn't hijack the terminal.
+Note here that the [official guide][guide] would have you run the container in interactive mode (`run ... -it ...`), but for just the network having it run in the background (`-d`) is less noisy and doesn't hijack the terminal.

-The above snippet deploys a testnet (`--testnet`), if you want a standalone network, replace that flag with `--standalone`.
+The above snippet deploys a new node, which is connected to the global testnet (`--testnet`), if you want a standalone network, replace that flag with `--local` (in outdated documentation you may find `--standalone`, which is a synonym).

 ### Soroban CLI
 In order to interact with your docker image, you will need the [Soroban CLI][cli].
 With `cargo`, all you need is: